 Find the Steps involved for starting a new Residential project right form the required documents needed, approval by the authority, identifying the contractor and documents required for getting a Housing loan.

 Buildings constructed under the supervision of residential Architects in Bangalore would be of superior quality

 Here you can find the importance of a professional and role he plays in Preliminary plans, Detailed building plan, Preparation of an Estimate, Building supervision, Deviations and much more.

 Know about BOQ (Bill of Quantities) and How one can arrive on a precise Budget using it

 BOQ can help is accurately calculated data for a proposed project for which the concept designs are finalized for which the required quantities of materials will be precisely calculated for Tendering the work contract.

-- 1 ARCHITECTS PROCEDURE OF BUILDING a HOUSE at BANGALORE
+- 1 As ARCHITECTS IN BANGALORE know the PROCEDURE OF BUILDING a HOUSE

 - 1.0.1 SELECTING the right PLOT or SITE for Building the HOUSE..?